coolAlias/star_gen/README.md

 - Temperature

+**Tweak Minimum System Spread** Increases system spread in cases where planets would be clustered very tightly around a star that supports much wider orbits.

 **Enable Orbital Eccentricity** Unchecking this option results in every star (and planet) having a perfectly circular orbit.

 **Age, Small Stars: Increase Precision** Determine the age of small stars to within 1/10 of a Gyr of precision instead of only whole Gyrs.